minprog/app-studio/40 Projects/10 Hello, World (iOS)/10 Specification.md

 [^1]: If you already have an earlier version of Xcode installed, Xcode 4.3.1’s installer will allow you to retain or remove it.

-[^2]: Prior versions of Xcode could be found in /Developer/Applications/.
+[^2]: Prior versions of Xcode could be found in `/Developer/Applications/`.

 ## Hello, World.

 *   Alright, it’s time to take Xcode for a spin.
-Go ahead and launch it, if not running already, and create a new project, as by clicking Create a new Xcode project in the splash screen that displays upon launch (if you didn’t disable) or by selecting New > New Project... from Xcode’s File menu.
+Go ahead and launch it, if not running already, and create a new project, as by clicking Create a new Xcode project in the splash screen that displays upon launch (if you didn’t disable) or by selecting New &rarr; New Project... from Xcode’s File menu.
 When prompted to choose a template for your new project, select Application under Mac OS X (not iOS), select Command Line Tool, then click Next.
 On the screen that appears: input MacApp for Product Name; input edu.harvard.extension for Company Identifier; select Foundation (not Core Foundation) next to Type; then click Next.
 Choose a location for the project when prompted, check the box to create a local git repository if you’d like, then click Create.

     A window entitled MacApp.xcodeproj should then appear.
 Go ahead and expand each of the triangles at left (except for Foundation.framework), and you should see main.m, MacApp.1, and MacApp-Prefix.pch among their contents.
 Click MacApp.1 then hit delete on your keyboard; when prompted to permanently delete it, click Delete.
 (That file’s just a template for a “man page” that you won’t need for this project.
-See http://en.wikipedia.org/wiki/Man_page if curious.)
+See <http://en.wikipedia.org/wiki/Man_page> if curious.)

     Now click main.m, and you should see its contents at right.
 Ha, turns out Xcode already wrote this program for you!
 But go ahead and change